THE AMAZING 2001 FLOOD!

 the gene pool was a good thing because it improved the

-lot about gene pools, but now
+lot about gene pools, but I

-he had said about swimming pools.
+wasn't sure what he said about swimming pools.

 |